-Some projects will be multi site and take place in a number of locations dispersed across Cornwall, or offer a cost efffective way of effectively creating arts opportunities in our more rural villages and settlments
+Some projects will be multi-site and take place in a number of locations dispersed across Cornwall, or offer a cost effective way of effectively creating arts opportunities in our more rural villages and settlements

 We are interested in creating new arts opportunities for more people in a wider diversity of places.
 We have a particular priority in North and East Cornwall which does not have the same built arts infastructure as the Mid and West.